gvintux/linux4coder-help/VALGRIND.md

 ## Description

-Valgrind is an program analyze tool
+Valgrind is a program analyze tool

 ## Preparations